grantcolley/blazor-solution-setup/README.md

 > **_NOTE:_**
 > The **_WeatherForecastService_** service uses the `IHttpClientFactory` interface to ensure the sockets associated with each `HttpClient` instance are shared, thus preventing the issue of socket exhaustion.
+>
 > `IHttpClientFactory` can be registered by calling `AddHttpClient`.
-Alternatively register a typed client to accept an HttpClient parameter in its constructor
+Alternatively register a typed client to accept an HttpClient parameter in its constructor.
 >
 >             services.AddHttpClient(..) // registers IHttpClientFactory